What type of loans do you have?

 Consider Total and Permanent Disability Discharge (TPD).
 If eligible, this may be the easiest and fastest way to eliminate your federal student loans and there is generally no downside to applying.

 Do you feel you can pay off your loans within the next 10 years or less?
-Use our Student Loan Calculator to help you determine if the monthly payments are feasible under a 10-year plan.
+Use our Student Loan Payoff Calculator to help you determine if the monthly payments are feasible under a 10-year plan.

 Private Loans Loans